-The Third Talk™ Education Bundle is a comprehensive, step-by-step guide for teachers, counselors and administrators to identify, address and educate students how to avoid exposure to adult content in their school and student body.
+The Third Talk™ Education Bundle is a comprehensive, step-by-step guide for teachers, counselors and administrators to identify, address and educate students on how to avoid exposure to adult content in their school and student body.

 You might think that this can wait until next week, or next semester or next year; it really can’t.